pbrizardo/ang-select/README.md

 # ang-select
-AngularJS Select Box with CSS customization and multi-select option
+AngularJS Select Box with CSS customization and multi-select option.
+This directive basically replaces the select element in order to customize the options.

 Just need AngularJS and some styling (CSS is super bare bones)